Learning goals

 Once you enter the world of programming and you will come across syntax errors or tasks in which you need help with writing code.
 You are learning new a language after all.
 Good news is there are many excellent tutorials and community feedback out there which will help you tremendously in achieving your tasks.
 One great resource is the Stack Overflow community where people can ask code related questions and seek help from fellow (advanced) programmers.
 Make sure to Google your problem and chances are very high you come across a forum entry precisely matching your needs.
 Then, of course, there is ChatGPT.
 Last, do not unterestimate your own problem solving skills which will grow quickly in terms of coding with time spent doing so.

-Raster data in R
+Raster data in R: the terra package

 Last week you learned that raster data stored in image formats are essentially a collection of pixels stored along rows and columns in matrices or tables.
 But how do we deal with such data in R?
 The terra package offers useful classes and functions which facilitate raster data handling in R. It allows us to access file characteristics before loading data into memory, manipulate coordinate reference systems and spatial extents.
 We can use it to perform raster algebra, to combine raster and vector datasets (e.g. ESRI shapefiles), or to convert raster files into matrices, which then become compatible with base-R functions to manipulate data, do statistics, develop models, and much more.
 The terra package supersedes the older raster package developed by the same team of authors.
 Because raster has been around for a longer time, dependencies with some packages may still exist.
-But development of raster will eventually be stopped at some point. terra’s classes and functions are well described in the package documentation and on the package’s webpage.
+But development of raster will eventually be stopped at some point.

 With your R console opened in RStudio you can install and then load the terra package like any other package in R as follows: